mustapelto/DML-Relearned/README.md

 - **Twilight Forest** (four categories of mobs: Forest, Swamp, Darkwood and Glacier)
 - **Tinkers' Construct** (Blue Slime)
 - **Matter Overdrive** (Rogue Android)

-### Planned features
-- Config setting to allow reverting to legacy DML input/output side behavior</li>
-- Block textures that show if a machine is currently running
-- Various other small QoL improvements
-- A Simulation Chamber multiblock with higher output rates (mainly meant for factory-building modpacks)

 ### Why no 1.15/1.16/whatever version?
 I started this rewrite as a personal project for the [OmniFactory](https://www.curseforge.com/minecraft/modpacks/omnifactory)